 Table of Contents

 Unfortunately, as much as there is a risk of any company likely to get an unprecedented API attack, most are not aware of the possibility at all.
 This is mostly due to the unfamiliarity with APIs, and how a poorly implemented one can cause damage to a business.
 More importantly, companies are not fully aware of how to prevent such an attack, and they end up losing critical user/client information.
-In lights of such a scenario, let us discuss these attacks and how we can prevent them.
+In light of such a scenario, let us discuss these attacks and how we can prevent them.

 Possible API Attacks